MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

 ---End Text---
 ```

-Each of these directories comprise a SK function.
+Each of these directories comprise a Semantic Kernel function.
 When both of the directories are placed inside an enclosing directory called `TestSkill` the result is a brand new skill.

 ```Semantic-Skills-And-Their-Functions
 TestSkill